-The benefits will be far-reaching, households could gain £300 a year in savings on energy bills.
+The benefits will be far-reaching; households could gain £300 a year in savings on energy bills.
 The scheme will help create 140,000 new green jobs.
 It is also predicted to reduce carbon emissions by half a megatonne.
-Which are equivalent 270,000 fewer cars on our roads.
+Which is equivalent to 270,000 fewer cars on our roads.

-With the way we heat our homes which accounts for 15% of the UK’s carbon emissions.
+The way we heat our homes accounts for 15% of the UK’s carbon emissions.
 The new Green Homes Grant is a good initiative to kick carbon emissions into submission.

 The government is committed to reaching net-zero carbon emissions by 2030.
 This will help to halve the carbon footprint.

-Landlords in England need to act now to make full use of the Green Homes grant.
+Landlords in England must act now to use the Green Homes grant.
 Landlords should assess the energy efficiency of their properties now so they can identify where they can use the grant money.

 The online applications for the Green Homes Grant open in September 2020.

-This Green Homes grant scheme is also intended to put money back into the economy to stimulate the failing economy and support jobs.
+This Green Homes grant scheme also intends to put money back into the economy to stimulate the failing economy and support jobs.
 A small contribution when it comes to the cash injection; however, every little bit helps.

-The British Landlords Association are urging members for them to apply for the grant in about a month to get their properties assessed for energy efficiency done now.
+The British Landlords Association is urging members to apply for the grant in about a month to get their properties assessed for energy efficiency done now.

 Experts in energy efficiency do not all agree if the new Green Homes Grant is dealing with the core problems.
 Dr Chris Roberts, who is the assistant lecturer at the Birmingham City University’s School of the Built Environment, said: “There’s the question of funding being allocated for insulation as opposed to tackling the use of gas boilers.
 They arguably present a far more pressing environmental concern,“.
 He said.

 An EPC assessment will identify the energy inefficiency of a building and what you can claim to improve the efficiency of the building.
-Existing EPC may prove to be useful to determine where improvement is required to raise the energy efficiency of a home.
+Existing EPC may be useful to determine where improvement is required to raise a home’s energy efficiency.

 Members need to get their applications in as fast as possible because thousands of people will apply.